rackerlabs/support-how-to/content/cloud-servers/about-cloud-server-images.md

 -   ISOs cannot be uploaded to Cloud Files and used to build a new Cloud Server.

--   Importing images to Rackspace must follow the steps (Preparing an image for import into the Rackspace OpenCloud)[https://support.rackspace.com/how-to/preparing-an-image-for-import-into-the-rackspace-opencloud/], and must follow the General Requirements to be successful.
+-   Importing images to Rackspace must follow the steps [Preparing an image for import into the Rackspace OpenCloud](/how-to/preparing-an-image-for-import-into-the-rackspace-opencloud), and must follow the General Requirements to be successful.